nanttylove/nanttylove/README.md

  - Generate Test reports and Defect reports
  - Review the system with customers about the functionality and other customer requests.

-> Software Tester specialist [ January 2017 - Febuary 2019 ]
+> Software Tester specialist [ January 2017 - February 2019 ]
 - Accepting customer requirement from system analysis team and management team
  - Design and write test cases both manual and automated
  - Execute both manual and automated test cases and test plans